Mfaouzia/mfaouzia.github.io/pages/about.md

 So, jump in, make yourself comfy, and let’s keep the chat rolling.
 Your stories and ideas are what make this place rock.

 Thanks for popping by!
-Let's kick off this fun, enlightening journey.
+Let's kick off this fun.

 Catch you in the posts!